dariush624/BitLySharp/README.md

 ```

-All the Result Objcts have the JsonString property if you need the json string returned from bit.ly
+All the Result Objects have the JsonString property if you need the json string returned from bit.ly